 In 2001, Tanskanen and colleagues reported lower rates of suicidal ideation amongst frequent eaters of fish in Finland, and a decrease in suicide risk amongst daily eaters of fish in Japan followed over 17 years.

 Clinicians became interested in conducting research into fish oil bipolar treatment benefits because of these observations that there seemed to be a link between high levels of fish oil consumption and low rates of bipolar and depression.

-There are have been several controlled studies showing fish oil bipolar treatment benefits as an add-on to other medication.
+There have been several controlled studies showing fish oil bipolar treatment benefits as an add-on to other medication.
 This means that it is a very good idea to take fish oil in addition to your regular medication.
 As yet, there is not enough research to prove fish oil alone can effectively treat either bipolar disorder or unipolar depression.

 Some of the relevant studies are:

 1. In 1999, benefits of fish oil for bipolar disorder were found by Stoll and colleagues: omega-3 fatty acids were well tolerated and improved the short-term course of illness in this preliminary study of patients with bipolar disorder.

 2. In 2005, Osher and colleagues found that 1.5-2 grams of EPA was associated with 50% or greater improvement in bipolar patients.

 3. In 2006, Frangou and colleagues found add-on EPA is an effective and well-tolerated intervention in bipolar depression.
 There was significantly more improvement in the group treated with fish oil than in the placebo.
 Interestingly, this study used 2 different doses of EPA – 1 grams and 2 grams.
 The results for the two different doses were the same.
 (That is, there was no measurable benefit to taking the higher dose.)